jdegand/ngrx-notification/README.md

 - `@ngrx/eslint-plugin` doesn't install correctly as a dev dependency when you use the `ng add @ngrx/eslint-plugin` command.
 - An injection token approach doesn't seem to be a very NgRx way of adding a notification service.
 The Component Store component is a huge arbitrary monkeywrench.
 The school component store is not really dealing with a distinct local state.
 A selector could very easily provide its template with data.
 - If I add an injection token, I would want to try and use a factory to pass the data type to the token.
 I don't know if you could eliminate the `isTeacher` (etc) checks.
 Use a filter in the effect?
+- Better to just pass push service to each component ?
+Then each component gets its own instance of the service.
+With the original implementation, the notification service is shared by all components.

 ## Useful Resources